- New Bern

 - Washing Machine

 - Wireless Internet

-Seasoned Pamlico area vacationers have figured out a handful of tips and tricks over the years when it comes to renting rental homes, however most newcomers will be delighted to realize that many of these "tricks" are in plain sight, if you understand how to look.
+Seasoned Pamlico area vacationers have discovered a few tips and tricks over the years when it comes to renting rental homes, however many novices will be delighted to discover that many of these "strategies" are in plain sight, if you recognize how to look.

 The Sooner, The Better

 Pamlico area rental properties book several months (and up to a year) in advance.
 Booking your rental 6-12 months in advance is highly recommended, when possible.
 Christmas, Thanksgiving and New Years are excellent times to plan and reserve your vacation home..